Tier 2 associations must ensure their financial records correctly explain their financial transactions and financial position.

 From 1 October 2018 most incorporated associations that are also registered with the Australian Charities and Not-for-profits Commission (ACNC) will benefit from an exemption which allows them to lodge their financial reports only with the ACNC.

-To take advantage of this exemption when lodging the financial reports with the ACNC all questions must be answered.
+To take advantage of this exemption when lodging the financial reports with the ACNC all questions relating to the association must be properly answered.
 The ACNC will share this information with Fair Trading.

 This change is not retrospective.
 If an Annual summary of financial affairs required to be lodged with Fair Trading before 1 October 2018 is outstanding, the association must still lodge that Annual summary with Fair Trading.

-All associations must continue to notify Fair Trading of any changes such as the association’s name, details, constitution or public officer.
+All associations must continue to notify Fair Trading of any changes such as the association’s name, constitution or public officer or its official address.

 For more information, contact Registry Services: